 The structure of the programme and the modules currently offered are set out below.
-Of the modules shown against each year of your programme, some are compulsory (ie enrolment is automatic) and others are option modules.
-Against each year, you are directed to which modules are compulsory and which are options.
-The option modules listed constitute an indicative list.
+Of the modules shown against each year of your programme, some are compulsory (ie enrolment is automatic) and others are optional.
+Against each year, you are directed to which modules are compulsory and which are optional.
+The optional modules listed constitute an indicative list.
 There will always be choice but the options might vary between years.
-A complete list of option modules currently available on your programme can be found via the Student Record Self-Service system.
+A list of optional modules will be available to you via the Student Record Self-Service system once you enrol at the University.

-The programme comprises three parts, each corresponding to one year of full-time study.
-You will normally have to take 4 modules (30 ECTS/60 CATS) each semester (i.e. 8 modules (60 ECTS/120 CATS)) in each year of the programme.
+The programme comprises four parts, each corresponding to one year of full-time study.
+You will normally have to take 4 modules (30 ECTS) each semester (ie 8 modules (60 ECTS) in each year of the programme.
 Each CATS point can be considered as the equivalent of approximately ten hours of study.
-All the modules offered in this programme (except the dissertation) are 7.5 ECTS/15 CATS modules.
-This means that each module comprises around 150 hours of study divided into contact time (e.g. lectures, problem classes, workshops) and non-contact time when you will be engaged in directed study (preparation for classes) and independent study when you will be involved in producing assignments and preparing and taking examinations.
-Normally no more than three non-MATH modules may be taken within the Single Honours Mathematics programme.
+All the modules offered in this programme (except MATH1056 and a number of the fourth year options) are 7.5 ECTS modules.
+This means that each module comprises around 150 hours of study divided into contact time (e.g. lectures, seminars, workshops) and non-contact time when you will be engaged in directed study (preparation for classes) and independent study when you will be involved in producing assignments and preparing and taking examinations.